syabruk/homebrewed_search/README.md

 ## What is out of the box?

-Search™ performs each defined performer one by one in a specific order: `Tokenizers -> CharFilers -> TokenFilers`.
+Search™ performs each defined performer one by one in a specific order: `Tokenizers -> CharFilters -> TokenFilters`.

 ### Tokenizers

-Splits input string for tokens.
+Splits an input string for tokens.

 #### Plain

 Actually, does nothing.
-Just process a whole input string as one token.
+Just stores a whole input string as one token.

 ```ruby
 text_field :body, tokenizer: :plain